Undergraduate Sound Design

 Intensive Arts Specialty Workshops

-Our graduates boast an assortment of positions in the professional world of sound design.
+Our graduates boast an assortment of sound design careers.
 They have gone on to become sound engineers, technicians, department heads and sound designers for regional theaters.
 Others assist sound designers or are associate sound designers both off and on Broadway.
 Some are on the road working for touring musicals or dramas, while others are on the high seas running and/or designing shows on cruise lines.
 We have seen our graduates become install technicians in system integration companies, system designers in international audio-visual companies and even heads of sound departments for places of worship.
 For some, their experience and portfolio were enough to launch busy careers as freelance sound designers and technicians in major metropolitan areas.